1-MANISH/1-MANISH/README.md

 - 🔭 I've previously worked as a **Software Engineer Intern** at [Microsoft](https://www.microsoft.com/en-in/) and [Philips](https://www.philips.co.in/) and With [Cold Pressery](https://www.coldpressery.in/) as **Full Stack Developer**.

-- 🔭 I’m currently working on **A Subscription based Web Platform where admins can upload their course and anyone who have subscription can watch**
+- 🔭 I’m currently working on **WEB3 learning and A Subscription based Web Platform where admins can upload their course and anyone who have subscription can watch**

 - 🌱 I’m currently learning **Blockchain + Next Js + Advanced DSA**

-- 👯 I’m looking to collaborate on **Mern Stack Projects**
+- 👯 I’m looking to collaborate on **Mern Stack Projects + Problem Solving**

-- 🤝 I’m looking for help with **Subscription model , advanced backend technology**
+- 🤝 I’m looking for help with **Subscription model , advanced backend technology , WEB3 and Devops**

 - 👨‍💻 All of my projects are available at [https://1-manish.github.io/mine-portfolio/Portfolio/index.html](https://manish-next-js-portfoliofrontend.vercel.app/projects)